XXTouchNG/Build-OpenSSL-cURL/nghttp2/README.md

 # Build nghttp2

-Build nghttp2 for MacOS, Mac Catalyst, iOS and tvOS with Bitcode enabled for iOS, tvOS.
+Build nghttp2 for MacOS and iOS

 ## Build
 The `nghttp2-build.sh` script attempts to pull down and build nghttp2.